Amadeus Aba: The powerful magnate

 After 9 August 1288, Amadeus Aba became Palatine and he held the office for the first time until 1289 when he received the office of judge royal again.
 Later, he rebelled against the king whose troops occupied one of his castles, Tokaj (before 27 May 1290).
-Following the king's death (10 July 1290), Aba became the loyal supporter of King Andrew III of Hungary who appointed him Palatine.
+Following the king's death (10 July 1290), Aba became a loyal supporter of King Andrew III of Hungary who appointed him Palatine.
 Although the king appointed a new Palatine already in 1291, he still continued to use the title until his death, and later he was confirmed in the office several times by the kings.
 After 1297, Aba was among the most powerful supporters of King Andrew III and he even made a formal alliance with the king and his other followers in the second half of 1298.

 When King Andrew III died (14 January 1301), some of the powerful aristocrats became the supporters of Wenceslaus, the crown prince of Bohemia, while others, including Aba, supported the claim of Charles, a member of the Angevin dynasty.
 Charles laid siege to Buda, the capital of the kingdom, in September 1302, but Ivan Kőszegi relieved the town.
-Charles's charters show that he primarily stayed in the southern parts of the kingdom during the next years, although he also visited Amadeus Aba in the fortress of Gönc.
+Charles's charters show that he primarily stayed in the southern parts of the kingdom during the next years.
+However, he also visited Amadeus Aba in the fortress of Gönc.
 In 1304, Scepusian Saxons and the citizens of Kassa supported by Wenceslaus unsuccessfully besieged Amadeus' centre, Gönc.